brandon2580/NeuroVestor-Public/README.md

 - Please remember, you can ONLY enter tickers that are present in the DOW 30.
 Doing otherwise will leave you with a blank page.
 This is because of sandbox limitations.

+- This app was not designed with mobile friendliness in mind.
+With the features and flow of this web application, the devloper decided that in order for it to be practically used on a mobile device, a dedicated mobile app would have to be created (this has not been done and is not planned to be)

 - The EPS Estimates Comparison tool on the Analysis page does nothing, and contains dummy data (the proper data needed to be paid for, which I don't wanna do unless I monetize this, which I do not plan on doing)

 - Most of the data on the Earnings card (Overview page) contains dummy data.
 This also costs money for real data